Hospitality Employers Back Shorter Apprenticeships as HIT Launches New Working Group

 In May 2025, we asked employers delivering Level 2 apprenticeships for their views on the potential move to shorter durations.
 The response was clear:

-These results confirm that there is strong appetite across the hospitality sector to explore how shorter, more focused apprenticeships could better meet business needs.
+These results confirm that there is strong appetite across the hospitality sector to explore how shorter, more focused hospitality apprenticeship programmes could better meet business needs.

 What’s Happening Next?